rickkoe/worknotes/docs/Storage/flashsystem.md

 ### Determine Remote Copy Status
 #### Objective
 This script will list the progress of all remote copy relationships defined on the system.
 It will output the source volume name followed by the “progress” percentage.

+!!! note

+    This is based on the OLD remote copy technology.
+This should not be used for Policy Based Replication

 #### Script Syntax